speedp001/SkyPose/README.md

 ## Project Structure

 <img width="5324" height="1884" alt="Fig 1" src="https://i.imgur.com/Xby9gek.jpeg" />

-The framework consists of three sequential stages:
+The SkyPose framework follows a **three-stage pipeline** designed for robust and real-time camera pose refinement in outdoor mountainous environments.

-1. **Skyline extraction** from the input RGB image
+1. **Skyline Extraction from RGB Image**
+   The input RGB image is processed using semantic segmentation to isolate terrain regions.
+   Non-terrain objects (e.g., clouds, birds, antennas) and optical artifacts are removed through boundary-based filtering and smoothing.
+   The uppermost boundary of the remaining terrain region is extracted as a **1D image skyline**, representing the visible terrain geometry.

-2. **360° skyline generation** from DEM at the observation location
+2. **360° Skyline Generation from DEM**
+   Given an approximate observation location from GPS, a **360° skyline** is generated from the DEM.
+   Rays are cast uniformly over all azimuth directions, and the maximum elevation along each ray is selected.
+   To ensure stability, the DEM is resampled using a ray-casting-based strategy with distance-dependent sampling density, producing a skyline consistent with the actual line of sight.

-3. **Camera pose estimation** via skyline matching
+3. **Camera Pose Estimation via Skyline Matching**
+   The image skyline and the DEM-based 360° skyline are represented as angular sequences and compared using normalized cross-correlation.
+   The best-matching segment determines the camera’s viewing direction, and the azimuth is refined accordingly.

-An initial orientation provided by GNSS/IMU sensors is used to constrain the search space, and the final output is a refined camera azimuth corrected by skyline alignment.
+An initial orientation provided by **GNSS/IMU sensors** is used to constrain the azimuth search range and align the image skyline horizontally.
+This design enables **accurate sensor calibration and real-time performance**, resulting in a refined camera azimuth that is robust to GNSS instability and IMU noise.

 ---